cropmosaiks/Featurization/README.md

   - Constrained by satellite mission timeline:
     - Landsat 8: temporal coverage = February 2013 - present
     - Sentinel 2: temporal coverage = June 2015 - present

-- Run the notebook in full
+### Step 3 - Run the notebook in full

 - The notebook is configured to account for all of your desired inputs, but compute power may limit the extent of what is possible based on selected options
   - For example, trying to featurize too many points in a single run may not only be slow, it may crash the kernel or cause a timeout or disconnect error

+### Generalized notebook workflow

-All of the above options can be configured in our featurization notebook, `rc_featurization.ipynb`, the primary notebook of this repository.
-Following these selections, the notebook can be run in full with the resulting workflow of:
+Following the above selections, the notebook can be run in full with the resulting workflow of:

 1. Find an appropriate STAC item for each point (in parallel, using a spatially partitioned dataset of points)
 2. Feed the points and STAC items to a custom Dataset that can read imagery given a point and the URL of a overlapping satellite scene